Different keyboard layouts explained

 ISO

 ISO stands for the International Organization for Standardization.
-The ISO keyboard layout, also rooted in QWERTY, is predominantly used in Europe and Asia.
+The ISO keyboard layout, also rooted in QWERTY, is predominantly used in Europe, South America and Asia.
 It differs from the ANSI layout, featuring a larger [Enter] key and a smaller left [Shift] key.
 Additionally, a full ISO keyboard has one more key than its ANSI counterpart, totaling 105 versus 104 keys.
 Apart from this, there is no difference between ISO and ANSI.

 ISO layout, as used in United Kingdom (UK).